Martin Wemyss: Royal Navy

 From 1963 to 1965 Wemyss served on the Directorate of Naval Plans of the Admiralty Naval Staff.
 He afterwards commanded the new frigate Cleopatra.
 Promoted to captain he served as an assistant to the First Sea Lord, Admiral Sir Michael Le Fanu.
 From 1970 Wemyss commanded the 3rd Submarine Squadron, based in Faslane, Scotland.
 He oversaw the introduction of nuclear-powered hunter-killer submarines to the squadron.
 Wemyss afterwards commanded the destroyer Norfolk on trials with Exocet missile launchers off Toulon, France.

-Wemyss had since divorced Ann and in 1973 married Libby Alexander, with whom he would have another son and daughter.
+Wemyss had since divorced Ann and in 1973 married Elizabeth Alexander, with whom he would have another son and daughter.
 In 1974 Wemyss was appointed director of naval warfare at the Ministry of Defence, with responsibility for developing new systems and tactics.
 He was appointed aide-de-camp to Elizabeth II on 7 July 1976, holding the position for the next six months.

 Wemyss was promoted to rear admiral on 7 January 1977, reaching flag rank relatively early in his career.
 From 1977 to 1978 he was Flag Officer, Second Flotilla, serving on deployments to the Far East and the Atlantic.
 In 1977 he ordered an enquiry after it was discovered the escaped train robber Ronnie Biggs had been brought aboard the frigate Danae by sailors on shore leave in Brazil.

 Wemyss was appointed Assistant Chief of the Naval Staff (Operations and Air) in 1979, though he viewed this as a sideways promotion.
 He was appointed a Companion of the Order of the Bath in the 1981 New Year Honours.
 Claiming to be bored in his role Wemyss retired from the navy on 4 April 1981.